Mel's Hole

-Mel's Hole is, according to an urban legend, a "bottomless pit" near Ellensburg, Washington.
+Mel's Hole is, according to an urban legend, an American "bottomless pit" near Ellensburg, Washington.
 Claims about it were first made on the radio show Coast to Coast AM in 1997 by a guest calling himself Mel Waters.
 Later investigation revealed no such person was listed as residing in that area, and no credible evidence has been given that the hole ever existed.

 Claims

 The legend of the bottomless hole started on February 21, 1997, when a man identifying himself as Mel Waters appeared as a guest on Coast to Coast AM with Art Bell.
 Waters claimed that he owned rural property 9 mi west of Ellensburg in Kittitas County, Washington, that contained a mysterious hole.
 According to Waters, the hole had an unknown depth.
 He claimed to have measured its depth using fishing line and a weight, although he still had not hit bottom by the time 80000 ft of line had been used.
 He also claimed that his neighbor's dead dog had been seen alive sometime after it was thrown into the hole.
 According to Waters, the hole's magical properties prompted US federal agents to seize the land and fund his relocation to Australia.

 Waters made guest appearances on Bell's show in 1997 (February 21 and 24), 2000, and 2002.
 Rebroadcasts of those appearances have helped create what has been described as a "modern, rural myth".
 The exact location of the hole was unspecified, yet several people claimed to have seen it, such as self-described "intertribal medicine man" Gerald Osborne, also known as Red Elk, who told reporters in 2012 he visited the hole many times since 1961 and claimed the US government maintained a top secret base there where "alien activity" occurs.